jfb-h/synthetic-tourism/documents/papers/main.typ

 This might be an indication of the Elbphilharmonie -- still being relatively recent at the time of the pandemic -- contributing to Hamburg attracting 'revenge tourism', i.e., tourism driven by a disproportionate willingness to travel after the lockdown @vogler2022.
 Whether recent landmarks and the visibility they create systematically interact with such rebound effects is however speculative at best and beyond the scope of this study.

+Regarding the estimate, the optimization procedure allocates most of the weight to five cities: Berlin (0.35), Bonn (0.35), Düsseldorf (0.22), Cologne (0.06), and Amsterdam (0.03).
+While the large weight for Berlin seems plausible given the surface-level similarities in size, economy, and geography, the equally large weight for Bonn is more difficult to explain.
+This is a known limitation of the synthetic control method - the optimal weights are not always easily interpreted @abadie2021.
+Similarly, variable importance weights are available for inspection but somewhat difficult to assess:
+The most important predictor (0.20) is the number of overnight stays in Q4 over the period 2002 to 2006.
+Overall, it seems that Q4 is more relevant than the other quarters for identifying a good match for Hamburg's pre-intervention tourism dynamics.
+GDP and size are less important, with GDP in the 2005 to 2009 period as the highest-weight non-overnight-stays predictor in position six.

+A more accessible metric is the ratio of post-intervention to pre intervention mean squared predictive error (MSPE, @figure-mspe), which indicates how much better the synthetic series matches the observed series before vs. after the intervention.
+Given a significant effect of the intervention, this should be large for the treated unit but not for the control units.

+#figure(
+  image("figures/plot-mspe.png"),
+  caption: [Ratio of mean squared predictive error (MSPE) before and after the intervention for treated and control units.]
+)<figure-mspe>

+This is indeed the case for Hamburg, with a post-intervention error that is more than 60 times higher than before the construction of the Elbphilharmonie.

-#todo[
+// #todo[
-  estimate
+//   estimate
-  - seasonality of difference (Philipp?)
+//   - seasonality of difference (Philipp?)
-  - variable importance
+//   - variable importance
-  - monetary estimate based on per-visitor per-day spending / overnight stay cost / Durchschnittliche Vor-Ort Reiseausgaben Pro Person und Tag in HH 2023: 129 Euro (CPS GFK Destinationsmonitor HH) / (Philipp)
+//   - monetary estimate based on per-visitor per-day spending / overnight stay cost / Durchschnittliche Vor-Ort Reiseausgaben Pro Person und Tag in HH 2023: 129 Euro (CPS GFK Destinationsmonitor HH) / (Philipp)
-]
+// ]

 == Robustness checks via placebo trials

-#todo[
-  - Temporal placebo (Jakob)
-  -
-]

-While the synthetic control research design is not amenable to classical statistical hypothesis tests, the robustness of the results can nevertheless be assessed by conducting 'placebo trials'.
-This is arguably especially important in a case like the one discussed here, where a global shock introduces uncertainty into the studied system.
-We accordingly conduct two placebo trials: First,

 #figure(
-  image("figures/plot-placebos.png"),
+  image("figures/plot-placebos-both.png"),
   scope: "parent",
   placement: top,
-  caption: [Difference between observed and synthetic overnight stays for Hamburg (black line) and placebo test with control units (grey lines).
-The dashed line marks the opening of the Elbphilharmonie.]
+  caption: [Difference between observed and synthetic overnight stays for Hamburg (black line) and placebo test with control units (grey lines; the dashed line marks the opening of the Elbphilharmonie) (a).
+Synthetic and observed series of overnight stays with the intervention advanced to 2010 (b).]
-)

-#figure(
-  image("figures/plot-mspe.png"),
-  caption: [Ratio of mean squared predictive error (MSPE) before and after the intervention for treated and control units.]
-)
+)<figure-robustness>

+While the synthetic control research design is not amenable to classical statistical hypothesis tests, the robustness of the results can nevertheless be assessed by conducting 'placebo trials'.
+This is arguably especially important in a case like the one discussed here, where a global shock introduces uncertainty into the studied system.
+We accordingly conduct two kinds of placebo trials @abadie2021:
+First, a unit-switching placebo trial which implies running the synthetic control method for units that did not receive the intervention.
+And second, a temporal placebo trial, pretending that the intervention took place at a different time than the actual intervention.
+If effects similar in size to the one identified by running the synthetic control method for the correct unit at the correct time can be obtained by placebo trials, the result is deemed not robust.
+@figure-robustness (a) shows the results of the unit-switiching placebo trial with the analysis repeated for all control units in the donor pool.
+While there is a significant amount of variation for the control unit trials, none of them match the same effect magnitude as the one identified for Hamburg.
+The closest control is Rotterdam, which is the only control unit with a considerably elevated ratio of post-intervention to pre-intervention MSPE (@figure-mspe).
+This might be an indication of Rotterdam having received its own 'intervention' during the same period in the form of considerable efforts to increase its touristic appeal (SOURCE).
+However, the difference series for Rotterdam shows considerable fluctuation even after the end of the covid pandemic and its characteristics should probably not be overstated.

+The second robustness check also gives no indication that a similar effect to the one obtained for the actual intervention can be recovered from a temporal placebo.
+@figure-robustness (b) shows the result of running the synthetic control procedure with the intervention advanced from 2017 to 2010: The synthetic series does not significantly diverge from the observed series after the placebo intervention, but only after the opening of the Elbphilharmonie in 2017.
+Together, these results make us confident that the observed divergence is not purely a result of noise.
+However, this does not mean that the result is not noisy -- there is still a significant amount of variation which likely renders the estimate of the actual effect rather imprecise and accordingly care should be taken in its interpretation.

 = Conclusion